 In July the proportion of all shops that are empty reached 10.3%, its highest level since January 2015.

 Last year, big chains such as Toys R Us, Maplin and Poundworld went bust and vanished altogether.

-Others such as Homebase, Mothercare, Carpetright and New Look did restructuring deals with their landlords, closing hundreds of shops between them.
+Some shops such as Homebase, Mothercare, Carpetright and New Look have done restructuring deals with their landlords, closing hundreds of shops between them.